openhab/openhab-docs/configuration/index.md

 Here are some hints to avoid some common pitfalls when starting out.

-* Start by modelling your house using a Semantic Model in Main UI.
+- Start by modelling your house using a Semantic Model in Main UI.
   Use it to create groups for rooms and apply proper semantic tags right away.
-  This will ultimately save a lot of setup work, as it will allow for group functions such as "switch off lights in _kitchen_" or _ground floor_ or _house_" and also enable voice assistants to properly execute your instructions.
+  This will ultimately save a lot of setup work, as it will allow for group functions such as "switch off lights in _kitchen_" or _ground floor_ or _house_ and also enable voice assistants to properly execute your instructions.
   Be careful to apply a consistent naming scheme right in the beginning.
-* Use Main UI to manage Things.
+- Use Main UI to manage Things.
 Remember that once initially configured, their configuration will not change much over time.
-* Run autodiscovery for _Things_ wherever offered so that you don't have to enter all of them manually
+- Run autodiscovery for _Things_ wherever offered so that you don't have to enter all of them manually
-* Also use Main UI to manage Items.
+- Also use Main UI to manage Items.
   You can use the import function to import `.items` files or snippets taken from other sources like the openHAB community forum.
-* Use VS code extensions to [edit rules, items and sitemap files](editors.html).
+- Use VS code extensions to [edit rules, items and sitemap files](editors.html).
   You can also use any text editor or cloud based tool, but VS code extensions will work locally and help you by highlighting and cross-checking the file syntax.